ecuracosta/TibiaLore/README.md

-# TbiaLore 🧙‍♂️ a Tibia quest narrator
+# TibiaLore 🧙‍♂️ a Tibia quest narrator

 The purpose is to have a storytelling pipeline that transforms Tibia quests into immersive, voice-narrated experiences.
 It scrapes quest data from TibiaWiki, uses large language models to generate rich narratives, adds historical context from in-game books, and then narrates the story with background music via a Discord bot.